danphilibin/duck/README.md

 # Duck

-A daily programming notepad for macOS.
-Made with [create-tauri-app](https://github.com/tauri-apps/create-tauri-app).
+Duck is a daily programming notepad that floats on top of your other windows and writes daily Markdown files to disk.
+That's about all it does for now, but I'm excited to add more functionality soon.

 On first launch, Duck will prompt you to choose a storage location.
 Duck will write your notes to daily Markdown files in the location you choose.